 Aluminium is an abundant metal in the earth crust.
 It is easily oxidized and is therefore not found in its elemental state.
 It is bound to oxygen as Al2O3 and is generally mined from the mineral bauxite.
 Bauxite is found mostly in tropical climate areas.
 Mining of the bauxite is followed by a refining process, which results in commercially pure Al2O3.
 This oxide is then converted to aluminium through an electrolysis process in a so-called aluminium smelter.

 The result is primary aluminium with only low amounts of Fe and Si.
 The electrolysis process is an energy intensive process, in which also emissions of perfluorocarbons (PFC) are generated (included in data from suppliers).
-The primary aluminium is cast into ingots, billets, or slabs, either as commercially pure aluminium or alloyed with desired elements.
+The primary aluminium is cast into ingots, billets or slabs, either as commercially pure aluminium or alloyed with desired elements.
 The environmental impact of primary aluminium ingots covers the process from mining to casting of the ingot.
 The pre-mining activities concerning exploration and establishment of the mine are not included.

 Gränges sources primary aluminium ingots from commodity traders and not directly from the primary aluminium producers.
-The commodity traders are required to provide verified cradleto-gate carbon footprint data to Gränges, which they in turn receive from the primary aluminium ingot producers.
+The commodity traders are required to provide verified cradle-to-gate carbon footprint data to Gränges, which they in turn receive from the primary aluminium ingot producers.
+The majority of primary aluminium volume is based on Chinese industry average, and the producers in Shandong Province have not reported "cradle-to-gate" impact.
+Gränges collects their "gate-to-gate" impact from their operations, and then estimates the primary aluminium carbon footprint based on the industry average.
 Such information is usually stated in carbon footprint certificates.
 The information is used in Gränges carbon footprint assessment calculations, and updates are made annually.
-If supplier specific data is not available, Region or country specific industry average data for primary aluminium production is used.
+If supplier specific data is not available, Chinese industry average data for primary aluminium production is used.